 Like other flexible pipe materials, PVC experiences ring deflection in response to external loads.
 Two PVC Pipe News articles review the deflection-response mechanism.
 The first article is "Back to Basics: Time Dependent Variables for Flexible Sewer Pipe."
+The article reviews the key elements that determine the long-term ring deflection that a flexible pipe will experience.
+It will also show that the time-dependent elements do not include creep.
 The second article is "A More Typical Deflection Response."

 Uni-Bell Software Download Instructions:

 Please follow these instructions to download and install the software on your local system.
 The file size of UniBell_LoadDesign.zip is 2.2 MB.
 Estimated time to download with a 56k modem is 2 minutes.

 This Uni-Bell Technical Report, "UNI-TR-1, Deflection: The Pipe/Soil Mechanism," details design procedures for predicting the long-term deflection of buried PVC pipe.